Do you need to extend your USB cable or connect two cables? Here’s a simple guide to help you:

 - Attach the Extension: Plug the extension cable into your computer or charger.

-- Link Your Existing Cable: Connect your USB cable to the extension’s female end.
+- Link Your Existing Cable: Connect your USB cable to the female end of the extension.

 - Connect to Your Device: Attach the other end of your existing cable to your device, such as a printer or external hard drive.